ingen0s/ingen0s/README.md

   - Architected an enterprise ERP leveraging React and Firebase, focusing on real-time capabilities.
 - **Frontend Developer at Agile Humanities**
   - Developed dynamic, responsive applications with a keen eye on user experience and backend integration.
+- **Digital Architect at Forex Lens**
+  - Automated and systemized operations to increase conversions since 2016.

 ## Articles & Tutorials